MFlisar/AndroidText/README.md

 val text3 = Text.Empty
 val text4 = SpannableString("").toText() // works with any class that implements CharSequence

-// display in TextView/Toolbar/Button/Any
+// display in TextView/Others
 text1.display(textView)
 text1.display(view.context) {
-	view.text = it
+    // use the CharSequence and apply it to the correct field of the view view.text = it
+    view.title = it
+    view.subTitle = it
+	...
 }

 // get string as CharSequence